Top of the page

 Your doctor will:

-Your baby's doctor may also order a skull X-ray, CT scan, or MRl.
+Your baby's doctor may also order a skull X-ray or CT scan.

 If your child needs surgery, talk with your doctor about what to expect.
 It may help to see some before-and-after pictures of other children who have had the same type of surgery so that you are prepared for how your child will look right after the surgery.
 There may be a lot of swelling and bruising at first.